Russia detains U.S. citizen in Moscow for suspected spying

 MOSCOW (Reuters) - Russia’s FSB state security service said on Monday it had detained an American citizen suspected of spying in Moscow and had opened a criminal case against him.

-The FSB said the American had been detained on December 28 but it gave no details of the nature of his alleged espionage.
+The FSB said the American had been detained on December 28 but it gave no details of the nature of his alleged espionage activities.

-The English-language service of TASS news agency named the American as Paul Whelan but Reuters was unable to independently confirm the exact spelling of his name.
+A U.S. State Department spokesperson said Russia had notified it that a U.S. citizen had been detained and it expected Moscow to provide consular access to see him.

-Russia’s foreign ministry told TASS it could not provide further detail on the case, but said the U.S. Embassy in Moscow had been informed.
+“We have requested this access and expect Russian authorities to provide it,” the spokesperson said, without providing details of the identity of the American or the reasons behind his detention.

-The U.S. Embassy would not comment directly, referring inquiries to the State Department in Washington.
+The English-language service of TASS news agency named him as Paul Whelan but Reuters was unable to independently confirm the exact spelling of his name.
+The State Department did not identify him.

 Under Russian law, espionage can carry between 10 and 20 years in prison.